-Besides my parents, I would like to credit John Stillwell for his constructive, historical summary of mathematics.
+Besides thanking my parents, I would like to credit John Stillwell for his constructive, historical summary of mathematics.
 My close friend and colleague Steve Levinson somehow drew me into this project, without my even knowing it.
 My brilliant graduate student Sarah Robinson was constantly at my side, grading home-works and exams, and tutoring the students.
 Without her, I would not have survived the first semester the material was taught.
 Her proof-reading skills are amazing.
 Thank you Sarah for your infinite help.
 Finally I would like to thank John D'Angelo for putting up with my many silly questions.
-When it comes to the heavy hitting, John was always there to provide a brilliant explanation that I could easily understand.
+When it comes to the heavy hitting, John was always there to provide a brilliant explanation that I could easily translate into Engineer'ese (Matheering?) (i.e., Engineer language).

 To write this book I had to master the language of mathematics (John's language).
-I had already mastered the language of engineering, and a good part of physics.5 But we are all talking about the same thing.
+I had already mastered the language of engineering, and a good part of physics.4 But we are all talking about the same thing.
 Via the physics and engineering, I already had a decent understanding of the mathematics, but I did not know that language.
 Hopefully, now I can get by.